-What is a good Domain Authority Score?Domain authority is a relative metric – it’s meaningless when it’s not compared to others.
+Domain authority is a relative metric – it’s meaningless when it’s not compared to others.
 What matters is how your domain authority compares to that of your competitors.
 Therefore when monitoring the success of an SEO campaign, DA increases are an important indicator of progress BUT don’t focus solely on how much your domain authority increases by.
 Focus on how much it increases (or decreases) relative to relevant websites who operate in a similar marketplace to you.
 Yes it is awarded out of 100 but don’t interpret it as a percentage, interpret it as a grade.
-Think of it this way: when you were at school, while achieving an A grade was the ultimate goal, if you were in a class of 20 and 15 got Cs, four got Bs and only one got an A – you’d be proud of your B.Now we’ve settled that common misconception about Moz’s SEO metric, back to the purpose of this post…

-How is Domain Authority changing?We understand what goes into calculating DA but as clued up as we Yellowball-ers pride ourselves on being, we can’t claim to understand the exact details as to how Moz uses these factors to calculate DA scores.
+We understand what goes into calculating DA but as clued up as we Yellowball-ers pride ourselves on being, we can’t claim to understand the exact details as to how Moz uses these factors to calculate DA scores.
 What we can do is outline what DA currently reflects and what it is likely to from 5th March onwards.

 Moz assign Domain Authority via a 100-point logarithmic scale (yup, nerdy stuff) which means it’s easier to grow your score from 20 to 30 than it is to grow from 70 to 80.
 It’s calculated by evaluating multiple factors, including: